This easy to make Slimming World creamy haddock fish pie is a homely, hearty and healthy fish pie recipe made with low-fat ingredients.

 This is a great alternative to classic, creamier fish pie recipes and takes around 1hr to make and bake.
 This recipe serves 4 people.
 This recipe is ideal for the whole family.
 If you’d like to add more vegetables to this pie how about spinach, tendersteam broccoli or asparagus?
 This recipe uses smoked haddock but you could opt for classic haddock instead or ready prepared fish pie mix.
 Any leftovers can be stored in an airtight container in the fridge for up to 2 days.
 Make sure you reheat thoroughly before serving.

-- 4tbsp finely chopped dill
+- 3 tbsp Finely chopped fresh dill

 Carrot and swede are great low carbohydrate alternatives to mashed potato for a pie topping.